After I click on the page to enter the database, I'm not brought to the page to enter my library card number.

 - "Remove private header information"

 Since we don't use these products in the law libraries, we are relying on outside sources for these directions.
-If you have more detailed (or easier!) directions, please share with them with us and we'll pass them on.
+If you have more detailed (or easier!) directions, please share them with us and we'll pass them on.

 After I enter my library card number, I am brought to a screen that says, "This webpage is not available.
 The webpage at ... might be temporarily down or it may have moved permanently to a new web address."